-By simply changing to this payment method, it meant I would have an EXTRA payment go towards my debt every year.
+By changing to this payment method, it means you’ll have an extra payment go towards your debt yearly.

-I want to show you guys how the biweekly method works, so I used the Calcxml Calculator to demonstrate it.
+I want to show you how the biweekly method works, so I used the Calcxml Calculator to graph it.

-The Calcxml graph below shows the traditional payment method in green and the biweekly method in orange:
+The graph below shows the traditional payment method in green and the biweekly method in orange:

-See how my loan balance went down more drastically with the bi-weekly (orange) method?
+See how my loan balance went down more with the bi-weekly method?

 Step 6 | I Started Saving While I Spent

 My sister is the queen of saving money.
-She’s the one who got me reading this book (I never thought I’d be that girl).
+She’s the one who got me reading this book (something I never would’ve picked up on my own)

 And I remember having a conversation with her one night about how I needed to lower my grocery bill.
-That convo went something like this:
+That conversation went something like this:

 Her: Why aren’t you saving while you spend?